hanguyenai/mslr-si-convformer-plm/README.md

 ## Overview

-Continuous Sign Language Recognition requires modeling both fine-grained local motion patterns and long-range temporal dependencies from sign videos.
-Our framework is based on a **ConvFormer-style architecture**, which combines temporal convolutional modeling with Transformer-style sequence learning.
+Continuous Sign Language Recognition requires modeling both **fine-grained local motion patterns** and **long-range temporal dependencies** from sign videos.
+Our framework addresses this with a **ConvFormer-style architecture** that combines temporal convolution and self-attention for sequence modeling.

-To further enhance performance, we extend the ConvFormer backbone with:

-- a **Pretrained Language Model (PLM)** to provide stronger linguistic constraints for gloss sequence prediction,
+To further improve gloss prediction, we introduce an auxiliary **Permutation Language Modeling (PLM) decoder** during training.
+Unlike standard left-to-right decoding, the PLM decoder trains the model under multiple random generation orders of the target gloss sequence.
+This allows the model to learn richer contextual dependencies among gloss tokens while keeping the autoregressive formulation.
+During inference, only the main **CTC head** is used.

-- and additional **data augmentation techniques** to improve generalization and robustness.
+In addition, we apply stronger **data augmentation strategies** to improve robustness and generalization.

 With these improvements, our final system reduces the WER from **13.0652** to **9.41**.